 - Payment must be made in full no later than the date listed on the tuition sheet, prior to service.

-- Returned checks will result in a $10 charge.
+- Late payments and returned checks will both result in a $15 charge.

 - No refunds will be given.

 - There are no multiple child discounts or referral bonuses.